wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 39 And he said, Lo ! ye have done that which seemeth right unto me.

-40 Nevertheless, as my soul hopeth for mercy, for this thing William shall not surely die ; but his name shall be blotted out from ihe list of the brave.
+40 Nevertheless, as my soul hopeth for mercy, for this thing William shall not surely die ; but his name shall be blotted out from the list of the brave.

 41 For it appeareth unto me that he was possessed of an evil spirit, and wist not what he did.

-42 Not withstanding this, William thanked him not, but added insult to cowardice.*
+42 Notwithstanding this, William thanked him not, but added insult to cowardice.*

-43 So William was ordered to depart to the land which lieth in the east,** where he remaineth unto this day ; and his name shall be no more spoken of with reverence amongst men.

 * Hull's address to the public.

+43 So William was ordered to depart to the land which lieth in the east,* where he remaineth unto this day ; and his name shall be no more spoken of with reverence amongst men.

-** Massachusetts.
+* Massachusetts.

 [47]